What will the funds I raise support?

 Regardless of amount paid/funds raised, cancellation fees apply as indicated below.

-Donations (excluding registration fee) may be applied toward a rider’s fundraising goal for the 2019 ride, at CalBike’s discretion, if the request for transfer is made by October 1, 2018 in writing to firstname.lastname@example.org.
+- If you must cancel and wish to transfer to the 2019 ride, donations (excluding registration fee and cancellation fee, if applicable) may be applied toward the fundraising goal for the 2019 ride, at CalBike’s discretion.
+The request for transfer must be made by September 15, 2018, in writing to email@example.com.
 A written confirmation from CalBike will guarantee your spot for 2019.

 Are my donations tax deductible?